PER DIEM LOOK-UP

 Real property for which GSA is responsible.
 It can be either federally owned or leased from a public or private property owner.

-An SBA program that gives preferential consideration for certain government contracts to business that meet the following eligibility requirements:
+An SBA program that gives preferential consideration for certain government contracts to business that meet the eligibility requirements.

 A type of contract when the quantity of supplies or services, above a specified minimum, the government will require is not known.
 IDIQs help streamline the contract process and speed service delivery.

-A fee paid by businesses who are awarded contracts under Multiple Award Schedule to cover GSA’s cost of operating the program.
-The fee is a fixed percentage of reported sales under MAS contracts that contractors pay within 30 calendar days following the completion of each quarter.
+A fee paid by businesses who are awarded contracts under Multiple Award Schedule to cover our cost of operating the program.
+The fee is currently 0.75% of reported sales under MAS contracts unless otherwise stated in the solicitation.
+Contractors under the Transactional Data Reporting program have the option to pay the IFF on a monthly basis, but all contractors are required to pay the IFF within 30 calendar days following the completion of each quarter.

 An investment in our nation’s infrastructure and competitiveness.
 The law provides funding for LPOE modernization projects that will create new good-paying jobs, bolster safety and security, and make our economy more resilient to supply chain challenges.